Past Presidents

 President 1947-1948

-Marjory Stephenson (1885-1948) took an active part in founding the Microbiology Society, attending numerous preparatory committee meetings between November 1943 and February 1945.
+Marjory Stephenson (1885–1948) played an active part in founding the Microbiology Society, attending numerous preparatory committee meetings between November 1943 and February 1945.
 She served on the Committee of the Society from its foundation and was unanimously elected as the Society’s second President in September 1947.

 -